bytedance/g3/sphinx/g3proxy/configuration/user_group/name_params.rst

 The key of the param whose value will be used as the hash key when resolving the upstream domain.

-Ketama consistent hash will be used if this is set and the corresponding value can be found in the input username params.
+Jump consistent hash will be used if this is set and the corresponding value can be found in the input username params.

 **default**: not set